angular-ui/bootstrap/src/popover/docs/readme.md

   body.
 - `uib-popover-html` takes an expression that evaluates to an html string. *The user is responsible for ensuring the content is safe to put into the DOM!*
-- `uib-popover-template` takes text that specifies the location of a template to use for the popover body.
-Note that this needs to be wrapped in a tag.
+- `uib-popover-template` a URL representing the location of a template to use for the popover body.
+Note that the contents of this template need to be wrapped in a tag, e.g., `<div></div>`.

 The popover directives provides several optional attributes to control how it will display: